 how far we've come

 So this teenager, Greg Wittkamper, saw himself in the lyrics of Bob Dylan.
 He was a victim of social injustice.
 He longed to see “the chimes of freedom flashing.”
-The chiming so long overdue for the “warrior whose strength was not to fight.”
+It was the chiming so long overdue for the “warrior whose strength was not to fight.”
 But justice would take its time in rolling like a mighty stream in Americus, Georgia, where Greg Wittkamper would keep on pushing — and keep putting his life on the line for what he knew was right.
 What was right, he knew, was ordained by God — the same God his tormentors claimed as their own.
 It very nearly killed him, but Wittkamper wouldn’t “turn his head, pretending he just doesn’t see.”
 He’d remember that “the trail is dusty, the road it might be rough, but the good road is a-waitin’ and boys it ain’t far off.”
 Eventually that “Path of Victory” can be reached.
 Even in Americus, Georgia.

 In The Class Of ’65, Jim Auchmutey chronicles the “trails of troubles” and “roads of battles” Greg Wittkamper bravely traveled, paying dearly for each step.
 All before he graduated from Americus High School.
 All before his 18th birthday.
 Three years before the state of Georgia deemed him a legal adult, Greg Wittkamper had already absorbed a lifetime of learning.
 The lessons were demanding from the start.